moorthy-kiranum/github-actions/README.md

         ├── src
     ```
      `To know more about github actions [Click Here](https://docs.github.com/en/actions/quickstart)`
+9. Copy the github-actions.yaml file from [here](https://github.com/moorthy-kiranum/github-actions/blob/master/.github/workflows/github-ci.yml) to your workflows directory.
+10. Config all the env values :
+    ```
+          EB_APPLICATION_NAME: "YOUR_EBS_APPLICATION_NAME" created in #3
+          EB_APP_ENV_NAME: "YOUR_EBS_APPLICATION_ENVIRONMENT NAME" created in #3
+          DEPLOY_PACKAGE_NAME: "YOUR_APPLICATIO_NAME-${{ github.sha }}.zip" // make sure you have different package name for each deployment to keep track on your application version
+          AWS_REGION_NAME: "YOUR_REGION" where all aws components are created
+          AWS_BUCKET_NAME: "YOUR_BUCKET_NAME" created in #4
+     ```

- - `Note: make sure all the above aws components are created in same region`
+ - `Note: make sure all the above AWS components are created in same region`